CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-03.md

 ## Task 1: Setup Manual Evaluation

-Set up manual evaluation by defining criteria, collecting human feedback, and analyzing model accuracy and biases to improve performance.
+In this task, you will set up a manual evaluation process to assess model performance.
+This involves defining evaluation criteria, collecting human feedback, and analyzing results to measure accuracy and identify potential biases.

 1. From the left navigation menu, under the **Access and Improve** section, select **Evaluation (1)**.
 On the **Assess and compare AI application performance** select **Manual evaluations (2)** tab.
 Select **+ New manual evaluation (3)**.